-Phase semantics, originally introduced by Girard[5], is a standard model-theoretic semantics for (classical) linear logic.
-After the publication of [5], its intuitionistic versions are investigated by several authors, eg. Abrusci[1], Okada[22], Sambin[27], with slight differences in their definitions.
-Here we introduce a version of intuitionistic phase semantics, following Okada[22].
-As proved in [22], the semantics completely characterizes provability in intuitionistic linear logic.
-In the light of Proposition 1 in §2, which says that provability in intuitionistic linear logic characterizes reachability in S, it is immediate that satisfiability in intuitionistic phase semantics also characterize reachability in S. However, intuitionistic phase semantics usually requires a certain closure operator to interprete formulas, which causes difficulty in understanding the intuitive meaning of formulas via the semantics.
+Phase semantics, originally introduced by Girard[Gir87], is a standard model-theoretic semantics for (classical) linear logic.
+After the publication of [Gir87], its intuitionistic versions are investigated by several authors, eg. Abrusci[Abr90], Okada[Oka96b], Sambin[Sam94], with slight differences in their definitions.
+Here we introduce a version of intuitionistic phase semantics, following Okada[Oka96b].
+As proved in [Oka96b], the semantics completely characterizes the provability of intuitionistic linear logic.
+In the light of Proposition 1 in §2, which says that the provability of intuitionistic linear logic characterizes the reachability in S, it is immediate that the validity of the intuitionistic phase semantics also characterize reachability in S. However, the intuitionistic phase semantics usually requires a certain closure operator to interprete formulas, which causes difficulty in understanding the intuitive meaning of formulas via the semantics.